Electrician —

 Historic town green · Enfield St · Federal-era housing

-As part of our Enfield, CT service area, Enfield Center customers get the same CT-licensed, fully-insured electrician on every job — Tyler personally — with our 10-year written workmanship guarantee.
+As part of our Enfield, CT service area, Enfield Center customers get the same CT-licensed, fully-insured team on every job — led hands-on by owner Tyler — with our 10-year written workmanship guarantee.
 Enfield Center is one of CT's most architecturally intact historic districts — Federal-era and colonial-era housing along Enfield St. We specialize in respectful rewiring of pre-1900 homes.
 10 minutes from our 174 S Rd service point.

 What Enfield Center Customers Hire Us For